Napoleon Beazley: Murder of John Luttig

+Legal proceedings

-On June 3, 1997, Beazley filed an application for state writ of habeas corpus with the state trial court of conviction.
+On June 3, 1997, Beazley filed an application for writ of habeas corpus with the Texas state trial court.
 On September 5, 1997, the trial court held an evidentiary hearing.
-On October 31, 1997, the trial court entered findings of fact and conclusions of law denying habeas relief.
+On October 31, 1997, the trial court entered findings of fact and conclusions of law denying habeas corpus relief.
 On January 21, 1998, the Texas Court of Criminal Appeals accepted the trial court's findings; they turned down relief.
 On October 1, 1998, Beazley filed a petition for habeas corpus in the U.S. District Court for the Eastern District of Texas, which eventually denied relief.
 On September 30, 1999, the Supreme Court denied further relief.
 On October 26, 1999, the district court turned down reconsideration.
-On December 28, 1999, the U.S. district court allowed Beazley to make an appeal.
+On December 28, 1999, the U.S. District Court allowed Beazley to make an appeal.

-On June 1, 2000, Beazley filed his brief on appeal to the United States Court of Appeals for the Fifth Circuit.
-On February 9, 2001, the Fifth Circuit issued a published opinion asserting the denial of habeas relief.
+On June 1, 2000, Beazley filed his brief on appeal with the United States Court of Appeals for the Fifth Circuit.
+On February 9, 2001, the Fifth Circuit issued a published opinion denying habeas corpus relief.
 On March 15, 2001, the Fifth Circuit turned down Beazley's petition for rehearing.
-On March 30, 2001, Beazley's execution was determined to be on Aug.
-15, 2001 by the District Court of Smith County, Texas.
-On June 13, 2001, Beazley petitioned for certiorari review from the denial of federal habeas relief.
+On March 30, 2001, Beazley's execution was set for August 15, 2001 by the District Court of Smith County, Texas.
+On June 13, 2001, Beazley petitioned for certiorari review from the denial of federal habeas corpus relief.
 On June 28, 2001, Beazley applied for a stay of execution from the Supreme Court.
 On August 13, 2001, the Supreme Court voted 3–3 on Beazley's request for a stay of execution.
 The tie vote resulted in the Fifth Circuit's decision standing, effectively rejecting Beazley's request for a stay.
-On August 15, 2001, the Court of Criminal Appeals granted a stay of execution on the day of Beazley's scheduled execution.
+On August 15, 2001, the Texas Court of Criminal Appeals granted a stay of execution on the day of Beazley's scheduled execution.

 On October 1, 2001, the Supreme Court turned down certiorari review.
 On April 17, 2002, the Texas Court of Criminal Appeals vacated the stay of execution.
-On April 26, 2002, Beazley's execution was determined to be on May 28, 2002, by the District Court of Smith County, Texas.
+On April 26, 2002, Beazley's execution was set for May 28, 2002, by the District Court of Smith County, Texas.
 On May 7, 2002, Beazley filed a petition for clemency with the Texas Board of Pardons and Paroles.
 On May 13, 2002, Beazley filed a supplemental petition for clemency.
-On May 17, 2002, Beazley along with 3 others filed 1983 suit in the U.S. District Court pleading inadequate representation.
-(That same day, U.S. District Judge Hayden Head declined to hear the lawsuit.
-A notice of appeal was filed.)
-On May 21, 2002, the Fifth Circuit administered an opinion asserting the lower court's judgment, turning down injunctive relief.
+On May 17, 2002, Beazley along with three others filed suit in the U.S. District Court pleading inadequate representation.
+That same day, U.S. District Judge Hayden Head declined to hear the lawsuit.
+A notice of appeal was filed.
+On May 21, 2002, the Fifth Circuit issued an opinion affirming the lower court's judgment, turning down injunctive relief.
 On May 22, 2002, Beazley petitioned for certiorari review to the Supreme Court.

+Execution

 On May 28, 2002, the Supreme Court voted unanimously 6–0 to reject Beazley's request for a writ of habeas corpus.
 He was executed by lethal injection that evening.
+His last words were: